 Leadership Training for Students with Disabilities

-The South Carolina Youth Leadership Forum (YLF) for students with disabilities is an annual career leadership program for high school juniors and seniors (or high school students between the ages of 17-21) who have leadership potential in both their school and community.
+The South Carolina Youth Leadership Forum (YLF) for students with disabilities is an annual career leadership program for high school students who will be a junior or senior in the 2015-2016 school year or a 2015 high school graduate.

 Students selected each summer to attend the YLF learn about disability history, community and academic resources, career options and resources that can help them face challenges that arise in becoming participating members of their communities.
 By serving as delegates, students enhance and grow their leadership, citizenship, and social skills.
 They take part in activities enabling them to network, learn from each other and build lasting friendships.